oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-47-webresponse-object.md

 > NOTE 1: This allows a SARIF producer to reduce the size of the log file by reusing the same `webResponse` object in multiple results.

-> NOTE 2: For examples of the use of an `index` property to locate a cached object, see [§3.38.2](#threadflowlocation-object--index-property).
+> NOTE 2: For examples of the use of an `index` property to locate a cached object, see [sec](#threadflowlocation-object--index-property).

 ### protocol property{#webresponse-object--protocol-property}